pagkly/Zed/Investopedia4/Sizing up Knowledge Capital.md

 -   [**Human capital**](https://www.investopedia.com/terms/h/humancapital.asp): The contributions made to an organization by its employees utilizing their talents, skills, and expertise.
 Human capital is possessed only by individuals, but may be harnessed and exploited by an organization.
 It is not owned outright.
 Human capital can disappear when an employee leaves so quality organizations are ones that focus on retaining creative and innovative workers, as well as work toward creating a setting where such intelligence can be taught and learned.
 -   **Relational capital**: The relationships between coworkers as well as those between workers and suppliers, customers, partners, and collaborators.
 Relationship capital also includes franchises, licenses, and trademarks as they have value only in the context of the relationship they have with customers.
--   **Structural capital**: The non-physical capital possessed by an organization—such as processes, method, and techniques—that allow it to operate and enable it to leverage its capabilities.
+-   **Structural capital**: The non-physical capital possessed by an organization—such as processes, method, and techniques—that allow it to operate and enable it to [[Leverage|leverage]] its capabilities.
 Structural capital may include intellectual property such as databases, code, patents, proprietary processes, trademarks, software, and more.

 ### Key Takeaways